ga-wdi-pvd/rails_features_CRD/readme.md

 end
 ```

+Just like in Sinatra, rails passes data from requests through `params`.

 Refresh and ... the same template error!
 Let fix that by creating the view for this action.

 ```bash